 The formation of compass bubbles is not due to an irreversible chemical reaction.
 Instead, as with freezing and melting, it is a physical change and is therefore reversible.
 As the most likely reason bubbles formed in your compass was cold temperatures, it makes sense that you’ll need to place it somewhere warm to get rid of them.
 This will allow the liquid to expand once more and take the place of the bubble.

-If you’ve taken your hiking shoes for a pleasant day walk, pop your compass somewhere warm when you return to your home.
+If you’ve taken your best hiking shoes for a pleasant day walk, pop your compass somewhere warm when you return to your home.
 Somewhere like a sunny window ledge is ideal.
 Whatever you do, don’t place it on heating appliances, as even a fully operational compass isn’t worth the smell of melting plastic or the potential for a house fire.

 If you’re on a thru-hiking expedition and unlikely to be returning to anywhere remotely balmy for a while, pop your compass in a pocket close to your body.
 Your internal heat will hopefully warm the liquid back up and allow it to displace the bubble once more.